jessicakoubi/talk_introduction_to_qt/README.md

 # Introduction to Qt

-Series of talks introducing how to use PySide/PyQt to create interfaces.
+Series of five talks introducing how to use PySide/PyQt to create interfaces.

 Given at [Women Who Code Python](https://www.womenwhocode.com/python) between January 11th 2022 and March 08th 2022.